Azure/k8s-deploy/README.md

 ## Sample workflows with new environment variables ( which this action reads from ) which can be reused throughout the workflow and help with traceability fields.

  Environment variables that can be set once and resued throughout the workflow.
- This helps in better readability and manitenance when there are multiple registries/images used for build and deploy.
+ This helps in better readability and maintenance when there are multiple registries/images used for build and deploy.

  For each registry in the workflow:
  - `REGISTRY_URL_n`: Login url for registry,           Eg. : contoso.azurecr.io